 Planning in Advance for Future Healthcare Decisions

-You make decisions on a daily basis - decisions about where you want to live, whom you want to marry, your career, your home, your life.
+You make decisions daily - decisions about where you want to live, who you want to marry, your career, your home, your life.

 PERHAPS one of the most important decisions you face is your choice for future medical care.